Find Affordable College Courses

 Medford, MA

 The in-demand bachelor’s degree programs at Tufts University helped the school earn the #4 place on this year’s ranking of the most popular social sciences schools in Massachusetts.
-Tufts is a large private not-for-profit school located in the suburb of Medford.
+Tufts is a large private not-for-profit school located in the large suburb of Medford.

 Of the 501 students majoring in social sciences at Tufts, 56% are male and 44% are female.